-Based on three interviews conducted by Etta-Belle Kitchen from February 1971 through May 1971.
-The volume contains 216 pages of interview transcript.
+Based on three interviews conducted by Commander Etta-Belle Kitchen, USNR (Ret.) from February through May, 1971, the volume contains 216 pages of interview transcript.
 The transcript is copyright 1995 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.
 This is a revised version of the original, which was issued in 1972.
 The new version has been completely retyped, annotated with footnotes, and given a detailed index.

-Served in the Maryland after USNA graduation, and in 1926 was designated naval aviator.
-He then received his MS degree from MIT in 1931; served in the Saratoga; was in Bureau of Aeronautics in Washington; commanded Fighting Squadron 2-B based in the Lexington; was air officer and XO in the Essex.
+Hedding served on the USS Maryland (BB-46) after USNA graduation, and in 1926 was designated naval aviator.
+He then received his MS degree from MIT in 1931; served on the USS Saratoga (CV-3); was in Bureau of Aeronautics in Washington; commanded Fighting Squadron 2-B based on the USS Lexington (CV-2); was air officer and XO on the USS Essex (CV-9).
 In 1943 became Chief of Staff, Commander Carrier Division Three, participating in raids on the Gilberts, Kwajalein, Marianas, Truk, and Palau.
-Then was CO of the Valley Forge; was on the Joint Staff of JCS; Chief of Staff, Joint Staff, CinCPac; Commander Formosa Patrol Force in 1953; Department Director, Joint Staff Office, JCS; Commander Carrier Division Three in 1955; and Bureau of Aeronautics General Representative, Western District, until his retirement in 1959.
+Then was CO of the USS Valley Forge (CV-45); was on the Joint Staff of JCS; Chief of Staff, Joint Staff, CinCPac; Commander Formosa Patrol Force in 1953; Department Director, Joint Staff Office, JCS; Commander Carrier Division Three in 1955; and Bureau of Aeronautics General Representative, Western District, until his retirement in 1959.